SQLClause/datasatholland/README.md

 # datasatholland
-Slides for my session at DataSaturday Holland
+Slides and scripts for my Snowflake introduction session at DataSaturday Holland 2023